 The priority catchments for Waiora Northland Water are shown on the map below.
 Each priority catchment has a catchment group of representative tangata whenua and stakeholders.
 The catchment groups are working groups established by council to work collaboratively to make consensus recommendations about improving water management.

-Click on the green catchment areas on the map (or use the links below) to go the following information about each catchment:
+Click on the green catchment areas on the map to go the following information about each catchment:

 - Catchment group terms of reference